Brand Ecosystem

 A strong product held back by its brand

+Runwise had grown into a mission-critical platform, but its brand hadn’t kept pace.
+The identity underrepresented the product’s strength, leaning technical over benefit-driven and creating a gap between reality and perception.
 At the same time, the original logo and gradient system failed at scale.
 Reproduction issues across product, marketing, and print reduced clarity and consistency.

 This wasn’t cosmetic; it was structural.
 The brand needed a scalable system that matched the strength of the platform.